Rule Extraction in Unsupervised Anomaly Detection for Model Explainability: Application to OneClass SVM: 1. Introduction

+\begin{itemize} \item "Comprehensibility": Are explanations easy enough to understand? \item "Representativeness": Are explanations relevant?
+Do they explain all possible cases? \item "Stability": Do explanations match the predictions of the model?
+Or are there inconsistencies? \item "Diversity": Are explanations sufficiently different among them?
+Or are they redundant? \end{itemize} There are only a few implementations of these concepts as metrics to measure and compare rule extraction techniques (and even though, mainly for rule extraction techniques over supervised ML).

+Following this, the main contributions of our work are: \begin{itemize} \item Applying different model-agnostic rule extraction techniques to explain the anomalies detected by an unsupervised OCSVM ML model through P@1 rules and for different types of kernels (RBF and Linear).
+We use existing rule extraction techniques and propose some variations over the one described in \cite{nunez2002rule}. \item Quantifying the quality of the generated P@1 rule explanations for unsupervised anomaly detection with OCSVM using XAI metrics that measure comprehensibility, representativeness, stability and diversity.
+Particularly, we propose novel ways to implement stability and diversity. \item Evaluating how the comprehensibility aspect regarding the number of P@1 rules generated significantly varies depending on the kernel considered (Linear vs RBF) and depending on whether the explanations are for outliers or for inliers. \end{itemize}

+The empirical evaluations carried out use both open datasets as well as real data from Telefónica.
+Our evaluation consists in analysing the results for the aforementioned metrics using different rule extraction algorithms over OCSVM models with two kernel configurations, Linear and RBF.

 The rest of the paper is organized as follows.
 First, we describe some related work in the area of XAI and rule extraction applied to SVM.
-After identifying research opportunities derived from those works, the paper introduces the algorithm implementation for OCSVM.
+This chapter will also introduce the rule extraction techniques considered, as well as literature related to XAI metrics and the psychology of explanations.
+After identifying research opportunities derived from these works, the paper introduces some alternatives over some of the rule extraction techniques, as well as algorithms to compute the metrics described before.
 Following this, we present an empirical evaluation of our algorithm with several datasets.
 We then conclude, showing also potential future research lines of work.

-\section{Related Work}
+\section{2.
+Related Work}

 This section reviews unsupervised ML models used for anomaly detection, and reviews previous work on rule extraction in SVM that is relevant for our proposal.